YuSugihara/QTL-seq/01_qtlseq_commands_breakdown.md

 **Explanation**:

-- `fixmate -m`: Adjusts mate-pair information and adds `ms` (mate score) tags, used by `markdup` to select the best reads for duplicate removal.
+- `fixmate -m`: Adjusts mate-pair information and adds `ms` (mate score) tags, used by `markdup` to select the best reads for duplicate marking.
 - `sort`: Sorts the BAM file by genomic coordinates.
-- `markdup`: Removes duplicate reads to avoid bias in variant calling.
+- `markdup`: Marks duplicate reads by setting a DUP flag (without `-r`, duplicate reads are marked but not removed).
+To remove duplicates, the `-r` option can be added.
-- `view -b`: Outputs the sorted and duplicate-free data in BAM format.
+- `view -b`: Outputs the sorted and duplicate-marked data in BAM format.

 **Indexing BAM files**: